bennettnw2/lpic101-Notes/107-AdminstrativeTasks.md

   * `date -s "12/1/2019 12:00:00"`
   * this only temporary though until after a restart
   * after a restart it will revert back to the RTC (hardware) clock or the time supplied by the NTP server

+* You can set the date and chage the RTC(Real Time Clock) by running:
+  * `date set-time "2020-01-01 00:00:00"`
+  * this will not persist though if NTP is enabled.
+NTP will override

 * How do set a timezone?
   * `timedatectl set-timezone`